Tom Clarke (Irish republican): Irish Volunteers

 On 24 September 1914, with World War I having just begun, it was Clarke and Mac Diarmada who instigated an internal coup of the Irish Volunteers which saw anti-Redmonites seize control of the Volunteers' HQ in Dublin and issue a manifesto which rejected Redmond's leadership.
-This precipitated a split in the Volunteers, and although the vast majority sided with Redmond, those who opposed Redmond kept the name "Irish Volunteers".
+This precipitated a split in the Volunteers.
+Although the vast majority sided with Redmond, those who opposed Redmond kept the name "Irish Volunteers".
 From then on, the Irish Volunteers would be in near-total IRB control, much to Clarke's delight.
 Redmond's followers, now called the National Volunteers, would go on to serve as part of the British army in the war, while the Irish Volunteers would remain home in Ireland.
 It was out of this situation that Clarke saw an opportunity to organise a militant uprising in Ireland.